marcojak/MTAdmob/MTAdmob/readme.txt

   Visual Studio will tell you which packages you need to install.

 Release Notes
+Version 1.9.0
+Updated Xamarin.AndroidX.Work.Runtime to 2.7.0 to allow to target Android 12+

+Version 1.8.0
+Updated Xamarin.GooglePlayServices.Ads.Lite to 120.3.0.5
+Updated Xamarin.Google.iOS.MobileAds to 8.13.0.1
+Code updated to support new Ads libraries

 Version 1.7.0
 Added banner click support for iOS (thanks to alex-relov)